 Painting Tool Kit

-When performing any exterior project, our professional painters make sure to always have all the tools and products necessary to get the job done effectively and efficiently.
-Staining and painting brick requires many similar tools, equipment, and products to achieve the highest quality finish.
+When performing any exterior project, you’ll want to have all the tools and products necessary to get the job done effectively and efficiently.
+Painting and staining brick requires many similar tools, equipment, and products to achieve the highest quality finish.

 - Drop sheets are used to wrap the ground around the brick building or surface to protect paint or stain from ruining any gardens, walkways, or other ground surfaces.

-- Tarps can be used as a spot to host all the tools and equipment, as well act as a paint or stain pouring surface
+- Tarps can be used as a spot to host all the tools and equipment.
+This can also be a surface where you pour the paint or stain into a tray.

 - This can include a pressure washer, hose, bucket and water, clothes/rags, or exterior surface cleaners like Natura Safe Prep.

-- When preparing to paint or stain brick. it is crucial to make sure the brick surface and mortar are completely clear of dirt and debris prior to application of products.
+- When preparing to paint or stain brick, it is crucial to make sure the brick surface and mortar are completely clear of dirt and debris prior to the application of products

 - This includes all poles, roller cages, sleeves, brushes, sprayers (if applicable), trays, liners, and cut cans.

 - You may also need ladders depending on the size of the brick surface.
-Having ladder arms, a pivot block and cut can hooks will help aid in making the ladder work easier and safer.
+Having ladder arms, a pivot block, and hooks for your can will help aid in making the ladder work easier and safer.

-- We also recommend using a standard 2.5” brush, like a Nour Brilliant Brush, to assure clean cut lines, and even paint/stain distribution.
+- We also recommend using a standard 2.5” brush, like a Nour Brilliant Brush.
+This will assure clean-cut lines, and even paint or stain distribution.

-- A high-piled roller sleeve (anything above 15mm) will more effectivity push the paint or stain into the brick and mortar.
+- A high-piled roller sleeve (anything above 15mm) will more effectively push the paint or stain into the brick and mortar.

 The Professional Approach